 Here are links to two YouTube videos showing the process of making a bronze sculpture from beginning to end attached for those of you who are interested in the process.

 and an old video, but it is very descriptive: A to Z of creating a bronze sculpture

 Casting the bronze:

 After the wax is melted out of the shell, the bronze gets cast.

 Attached a you-tube video to show how to get a patina on a bronze.
 How to Patina a Bronze

 I also use oil paint on some of the figures.

 From here I needed more help to mount the figures on their stands and Francois and Jaco and Len were lifesavers!!

 To see all the bronze sculptures or to purchase one, you can click on this link.
-Images of my available sculptures and paintings
+Original Art

-Without the help of all these people, this little girl would not have been here today.
+Without the help of all these people mentioned in this post, this little girl would not have been here today.